 c) Non-Matriculated Student: A student who has enrolled but is not yet accepted into the academic program.

 d) Conditional Admission: Students admitted on a conditional basis do not qualify as degree students and must demonstrate their ability to perform satisfactorily at the graduate level before being admitted to degree candidacy.
-A grade of B or higher is required in each of the first three graduate courses.
+A GPA of 3.0 or higher is required during therst semester.
 Otherwise, the student will be dropped automatically from the program with no further probationary period possible.

 e) Provisional Admission: Students admitted on a provisional basis must complete certain requirements before being allowed to enroll in MAE.